|Lender||Variable Rate||Fixed Rate|

 Since ATB Financial is a provincial financial institution, not a federal one, ATB is provincially regulated through the ATB Financial Act, Financial Administration Act, Government Accountability Act and Alberta Public Agencies Governance Act.
 ATB's investor services are still regulated federally by the Investment Industry Regulatory Organization of Canada (IIROC).

-Credit unions in Alberta are provincially regulated through Alberta’s Credit Union Act, and is overseen by the Credit Union Deposit Guarantee Corporation (CUDGC) and the provincial trade association Credit Union Central Alberta (Alberta Central).
+Credit unions in Alberta are provincially regulated through Alberta’s Credit Union Act, and are overseen by the Credit Union Deposit Guarantee Corporation (CUDGC) and the provincial trade association Credit Union Central Alberta (Alberta Central).

 The CUDGC guarantees all deposits at Alberta credit unions with no limits, excluding investments.
 For ATB Financial, the Government of Alberta guarantees all deposits.
 This is unique from some other provinces in Canada that have limits, such as Ontario covering up to $100,000 or Quebec up to $250,000.